There are two primary grades of membership, full membership, and crew membership.

 4) By making line entry, this however should only be used as a last resort for unforeseen situations rather than making up for laziness of not entering by the other methods.

-A line entry is made by calling up the PYRA committee boat and advising them that you wish to make a line entry, your sail number, boat name, your class, and that you are racing 2 handed if that is the case.
+A line entry is made by calling up the PYRA committee boat and advising them that you wish to make a line entry, your sail number, boat name, your class, and if you are racing in class 4, the number of crew including only children over 7 years old.

 Please be mindful of the start boat who are probably short of manpower and may be, anchoring, already in a starting sequence for another class, and have enough to do without additional radio transmissions.
 There are some races which traditionally have a lot of starters and for these line entries are not allowed, this will usually be noted in the race programme.